usdoj-crt/crt-portal/README.md

      * Check out the develop branch and do a `git pull origin develop`
      * Run `git flow release finish`
      * Check out the develop branch and do a `git push origin develop`
-     * Once that succedes, check out the master branch do a `git push origin master`
+     * Once that succeeds, check out the master branch do a `git push origin master`

 When CircleCI tries to deploy two PRs back-to-back, one of them can fail.
 In this case, you can restart the failed deploy process by clicking the "Rerun Workflow" button.